 The collection examines the cyclical relationship of technology and dehumanization—technology alienates people; alienated people seek the refuge of technology.
 It can destroy our relationships while building other communities.
 These communities, so insular and vulnerable, often dissolve quickly into a toxic breeding ground for the damaged, guilty, depressed, shameful and/or repressed.
 The collection strikes me as a strange yet incredible mix of Mary Gaitskill’s Bad Behavior and George Saunders’ Tenth of December—not to be reductive, it’s very much its own.

 The title story, which appeared in The New Yorker, is the heart of the collection.
-In it, a woman who works at “the world’s most popular search engine” removing obscene and traumatic content from the internet stalks her rapist.
-She stalks his social media, obsessively reads his newsletter—”Today, I learned the statistic that more people have died this year from taking selfies than from shark attacks…If you’re fixated on monitoring your heart rate, you forget to listen to the beating of your heart,” is one of the great moments South skewers one of her characters—creates a new dating profile to match with him on the dating app where they first met.
+In it, a woman who works at “the world’s most popular search engine,” removing obscene and traumatic content from the internet, stalks her rapist.
+She stalks his social media, obsessively reads his newsletter—”Today, I learned the statistic that more people have died this year from taking selfies than from shark attacks…If you’re fixated on monitoring your heart rate, you forget to listen to the beating of your heart,” is one of the great moments in which South skewers one of her characters—and creates a new dating profile to match with him on the dating app where they first met.
 Eventually, she stalks him IRL.
-She follows him while he walks his dog, stalks him in the grocery store and gathers the same ingredients to share a dinner with him while actually in the isolation of her apartment: “That evening, she has horrible diarrhea, for which she blames the rapist.”
+She follows him while he walks his dog and stalks him in the grocery store, gathering the same ingredients to share a dinner with him while actually in the isolation of her apartment: “That evening, she has horrible diarrhea, for which she blames the rapist.”
 This is where the brilliance of the story lies.
 The woman can’t erase the rapist from her life; she can’t erase her trauma in the same way she erases content from the internet every day at work.
-The woman’s trauma is compounded by the fact that the rapist is allowed to carry on a perfectly normal and mundane life: “The woman is annoyed that a rapist can be the owner of such a sweet dog.
+Her trauma is compounded by the fact that the rapist is allowed to carry on a perfectly normal and mundane life: “The woman is annoyed that a rapist can be the owner of such a sweet dog.
 Shouldn’t the dog of a rapist always be marking its territory on said rapist’s bed or something?”
-The woman truly unravels once she finds out the rapist has a girlfriend, a woman also in tech who has come up with a vapid app, Tender Buttons, designed to enable random encounters between people using GPS, encounters like, “Attempt handstands with Nancy in Golden Gate Park.”
+The woman truly unravels once she finds out the rapist has a girlfriend, a woman also in tech who has come up with a vapid app, Tender Buttons, designed to prompt random encounters between people using GPS, prompts like, “Attempt handstands with Nancy in Golden Gate Park.”
 Not only does the rapist have a girlfriend, but they seem happy.
 At least that’s what social media would have everyone believe.